 Go to the farm in Japan to try excellent kiwi directly.

 The variety of strawberries in Japan is similar to the Western type.
-However, people will love the sweet, appealing, big, and expensive strawberries more than other common types.
+However, people will love sweet, appealing, and big strawberries more than other common types.
 When you come to Japan during the spring, you can pick strawberries directly at farms.

 People commonly combine strawberries with pastries, cakes, jams, ice cream, and milkshakes.
 And you can consume fresh strawberries.
 Also, it is a common element in lip gloss, perfume, and soap.